 Like so many, we at CNCA have been impacted by the Covid-19 situation.
 We were working from home until the end of the summer and have, therefore, had to adapt our service and run it in a different way.
 We returned to the office on 1st September but following the move to tier 2 restrictions and the further lockdown imposed on 5th November, our office is again closed and we are still unable to carry out our befriending home visits.

 So many have been more isolated than ever before due to the Covid-19 virus and we have been working closely with the Council and other community organisations to provide befriending support to those most vulnerable people.
-In partnership with Age UK Croydon and our member groups, we are providing cmprehensive befriending support to individuals over 60 across the borough.
+In partnership with Age UK Croydon and our member groups, we are providing comprehensive befriending support to individuals over 60 across the borough.

-Specifically, CNCA's role is to provide a telephone befriending service for those who are over 65, infirm, isolated and housebound and who have little or no contact with other people.
+Specifically, CNCA's current role is to provide a telephone befriending service for those who are over 65, infirm, isolated and housebound and who have little or no contact with other people.
 Referrals that do not meet this criteria, are passed on to AGE UK Croydon and our member groups.

 We'd love to share some 'good news' stories here:

 Over the last 8 weeks CNCA have adapted our service.
 We have been working over a 7 day period, supporting the most vulnerable and isolated over 80’s across the borough.

 As part of CNCA’s Complex Befriending Service, we provide support to many vulnerable people.
 One of these is a gentleman who lives on his own.
 He has been bereaved, losing both of his parents, and has recently become a victim of crime.